AG7GN/autohotspot/README.md

 It also more completely removes files related to autohotspot, should you opt to remove it from your system.

-If you've already configured AutoHotSpot, I recommend that you update __autohotpsot__ using the __Raspberry > Hamapps > Update Pi and Ham Apps menu item__, then run __Raspberry > Preferences > Manage Auto-HotSpot__ and select "Remove Autohotspot".
+If you've already configured AutoHotSpot and it's working for you, you can leave it as-is.
+However I recommend that at your convenience you update __autohotpsot__ using the __Raspberry > Hamapps > Update Pi and Ham Apps menu item__, then run __Raspberry > Preferences > Manage Auto-HotSpot__ and select "Remove Autohotspot".
 Once it's removed, run __Raspberry > Preferences > Manage Auto-HotSpot__ again.
 You should see your previous settings - change them if desired.
 Click __OK__ to re-activate your AutoHotSpot.

 ## Prerequisites